The Saturation of Several Universal Inequalities in Information-Processing: Concluding remarks

+In this paper we give characterizations of several famous quantum information inequalities when becoming equalities.
+Specifically, we characterize the saturation of four universal inequalities in quantum information theory, including a variant version of strong subadditivity inequality for von Neumann entropy, the coherent information inequality, the Holevo quantity and average entropy inequalities.
+The proofs are based on the works of Hayden etc. \cite{Hayden}, and that of Zhang and Wu \cite{Zhang}.
+These results shed new light on quantum information inequalities.

+In the future research, we will investigate the approximate version of the above-discussed information inequalities since the approximate information inequalities are more or less related to entanglement theory.

-We want to express our heartfelt thanks to W. Roga for useful comments.
-This project is supported by Natural Science Foundations of China (11171301, 10771191 and 10471124) and Natural Science Foundation of Zhejiang Province of China (Y6090105).
+\textbf{Acknowledgement.} We want to express our heartfelt thanks to Wojciech Roga for useful comments.
+This work is supported by National Natural Science Foundation of China (11301124, 11171301) and the Doctoral Programs Foundation of Ministry of Education of China (J20130061).